kevinsguo/Group_5_Animal_Adoption/README.md

 ## Preprocessing Data

-During the preprocessing of the data, bucketing was used on the breed_type and intake_color features to reduce the number of individual values.
-Then we used get_dummies to encode the categorical values.
-We used LabelEncoder to encode the target variable, outcome_type.
+During the preprocessing of the data,
+- bucketing was used on the breed_type and intake_color features to reduce the number of individual values.

-## Provisional machine learning model
+- get_dummies was used to encode the categorical values.
+- LabelEncoder was used to encode the target variable, outcome_type.

+## Feature Selection and Decision Making Process

+We selected our features based on our knowledge of animal adoption trends.
+For example, the found location of an animal will not affect its outcome, therefore, we dropped found_location column for machine learning analysis.

+## Training and Testing Data

+- The data was split using the train_test_split function with the test set equaling 25% of the data.
+- The data was then scaled using the StandardScaler function to normalize the data.
+- The data was then resampled using combination resampling method SMOTEEN to avoid class imbalance problem.

+## Model Choice

 For this type of target value, we used K-Nearest Neighbors, RandomForest and Gradient Boosting to determine the best model.
 The metrics of the models were evaluated using a confusion matrix and a classification report with an emphasis on precision and f-1 score.
-After the evaluation of the models, the model that had the highest performance and the fastest runtime was the RandomForestClassification model.
+After the evaluation of the models, we choose RandomForestClassification model since that had the highest performance and the fastest runtime.

-The data was split using the train_test_split function with the test set equaling 25% of the data.
-The data was then scaled using the StandardScaler function to normalize the data.
+### Benefits

+The benefits of RandomForestClassification are:
+- It creates more decision tree so that can reduce overfitting problem.
+- It’s able to handle multiple target variables regression problems.
+- It’s able to handle outliers automatically.

+### Limitations

+- For large dataset, it requires much more computational powers since random forest creates a lot of trees.
+- It also require much more time to train the data.

 # Database